The Country of Eittland

 In 2008, due to the economic crisis and instability of the Eittlandic Krúna (EIK), discussions opened with the European Parliament to adopt the Euro.
 Brussels accepted the application in 2013 and the Euro became the official Eittlandic currency in 2015.
 Eittlanders have a ten years window to convert their Eittlandic Krúna in Euros, which will become the sole currency accepted in Eittland starting January 1st 2026.

-EU membership became an important debate topic in politics after the 2013 in the Eurozone, however no official membership application has ever been sent to the European Union.
+EU membership became an important debate topic in politics after the 2013 in the Eurozone, however the government sent no official membership application to the European Union.
 Poll estimates paint mixed feelings from the Eittlandic people with only a thin margin putting either “yes” or “no” in front of the other when asked if people would like Eittland to join the EU, as seen below.

 |Yes||No||Do not know|

 Eittland is home to some of the largest websites in the world, considered the European counterpart to the United States’ Sillicon Valley.
 Some of its best known websites are Raustr, a podcast and blogging platform often compared to a Facebook or VK alternative, as well as Sønmek, a video streaming and sharing platform compared to YouTube and Twitch.